vayzenb/vlad-lab/tutorials/workstation_tutorial.md

 print(nilearn.__version__)
 ```

 ## Connect to the workstation throuhgh VSCode
 1. Open VSCode
-2. Select extensions on the left-hand side
+2. Select extensions on the left-hand side and install the following extensions:
-3. Install Remote- SSH and Remote Viewer (basically all the Microsoft remote apps)
+   - Remote-SSH
+   - Jupyter
+   - Python
-4. Open the command palette (ctrl/cmd + shift + P)
+3. Open the command palette (ctrl/cmd + shift + P)
-5. Start typing Remote-SSH connect to host
+4. Start typing Remote-SSH connect to host
-6. Paste your connection info: username@cla19779.tu.temple.edu
+5. Paste your connection info: username@cla19779.tu.temple.edu
-7. Open the folder you created in your active drive: /zpool/vladlab/active_drive/your_username
+6. Open the folder you created in your active drive: /zpool/vladlab/active_drive/your_username
-8. Open an integrated terminal in VSCode (View > Terminal)
+7. Open an integrated terminal in VSCode (View > Terminal)

 ### Let's create a jupyter notebook to look at some data
 1. Open the command palette (ctrl/cmd + shift + P)